 1. Enter java -version on the command line to verify that a certified JDK is installed on your system.
-For 12c (12.2.1.2), the certified JDK is 1.8.0_101 and later.
+For 12c (12.2.1.1), the certified JDK is 1.8.0_77 and later.

-For more information, see About JDK Requirements for an Oracle Fusion Middleware Installation.
+See Understanding JDK Requirements for an Oracle Fusion Middleware Installation.